Softener restrictions and bans - Are they real?

 If you live in an area or region affected by softener regulations you are keenly aware of the situation.
 In short yes, there are areas of the country, even whole states, where salt based softeners are banned or restricted.
 If you live an areas where salt softeners are banned then you already know the ban is very real.

 Rising levels of salt in our water supply is problematic, especially for farmers who rely upon this water for crops.
 Simply put, high salt levels in the water used by farmers damages and even kills their crops.
 If rising levels of salt were ignored and allowed to continue we could see a time where farmers are not able to produce crops to feed our nation.
-Once salt levels are high enough to damage crops no practical way to reduce that salinity via man made solution.
+Once salt levels are high enough to damage crops there is no practical way to reduce that salinity via man made solution.
 Perhaps time would eventually dilute the concentration or flush the salt to the ocean but this is not known.

 Rising levels of salt in our water supply is such a serious problem.
 There are several areas around the county, mostly in California, where there is an outright ban on salt based softeners.
 Some might suggest switching from typical softener salt (sodium chloride) to an alternate salt (potassium chloride).
 In this context, it doesn't make a difference, both are banned.
 Because the ion exchange process cannot work without these salts alternatives must be considered.
 Check out what the Sanitation Districts of Los Angeles County has to say here.